dyavadi8769/Student_Performance_Indicator_AWS_CI-CD/README.md

 This project develops a predictive model to assess student performance using machine learning regression techniques.
 Aimed at educational institutions, the model predicts academic outcomes based on students' demographic and academic data.
 The repository includes a full suite of scripts for data preprocessing, model training, prediction, and evaluation.
 Additionally, the project is configured for AWS deployment with CI/CD integration, ensuring scalability and ease of updates.
 This approach enhances decision-making and strategic planning in education by providing actionable insights into student performance.

-# Features
+# Steps Involved

 1. Comprehensive data preprocessing and feature engineering
-2. .Multiple regression algorithms including Linear Regression, Decision Tree, Random Forest, and Boosting Algorithms.
+2. Multiple regression algorithms including Linear Regression, Decision Tree, Random Forest, and Boosting Algorithms.
 3. Deployment setup for AWS using CI/CD pipelines.